lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 * The LMS now has a region with a role of main and a descriptive aria-label allowing users to quickly navigate to the main content area using landmarks.

-* The My Profile page now offers improved accessibility for learners who want to add or change their profile images.

 * Several accessibility problems with numerical input problem types are now corrected.

-* The current status of the problem is now conveyed to screen reader users properly.
+* A current status of the problem is now conveyed to learners who use screen readers properly.

 * The workflow for checking how ASCII math is converted to MathML or MathJax format has been streamlined for screen reader users.